 Section 5: Protective Provisions for Child Victims

 - 5.1 Victims under the core child sex trafficking offense include all commercially sexually exploited children.

-- 5.2 The state sex trafficking statute expressly prohibits a defendant asserting a defense based on the willingness of the minor under 18 to engage in the commercial sex act.
+- 5.2 The state sex trafficking statute expressly prohibits a defendant from asserting a defense based on the willingness of a minor under 18 to engage in the commercial sex act.